Godmind-BM/sumo-fuzzy/README.md

 ### Installation
-Aftter installing Simulator Of Urban Mobility on your System, follow below bullets:
+Aftter installing Simulator Of Urban Mobility on your System, follow below instructions:

 1. Clone the repository in a folder.
 2. move to the new created folder on the above folder.